Generative-Labs/Documentation/docs/Ethos-SDK/JS-SDK/quickStart/quickStart.md

 :::caution

-Web3MQ's JS SDK only supports Webpack 4 for now, we are working hard to upgrade dependencies to be compatible with Webpack 5 and above.
+Ethos's JS SDK only supports Webpack 4 for now, we are working hard to upgrade dependencies to be compatible with Webpack 5 and above.

 :::

 ### Using create-react-app

-If you are building your project using a recent version of create-react-app that's running Webpack 5 or above, you might need to downgrade in order to integrate Web3MQ into your project.
+If you are building your project using a recent version of create-react-app that's running Webpack 5 or above, you might need to downgrade in order to integrate Ethos into your project.

 > 1.  **Copy the following command to the terminal to install the lower version of react-scripts**
 >